FREQUENTLY ASKED QUESTIONS

-Typically, every season, our 6-10U players who do not have the fundamental skills that we are expecting our players to display are placed in our Developmental Academy where they may train for 1 or more seasons to prepare them for competitive play.
-Normally these players practice on Wednesdays 6-7pm and then practice and play 3v3 & 4v4 games on Saturdays 8-9am @ Patriot Oaks Gym.
+Typically, every season, our K-6th grade players who do not yet have the fundamental skills for 5v5 full court basketball are placed in our Ballers Developmental Academy where they may train for 1 or more seasons to prepare them for competitive play.
+Normally these players practice in the gym as a group on Wednesdays and then practice and play instructional 3v3 & 4v4 games on Fri nights and/or Saturday mornings in the gym.

 As players begin to play basketball at Blue Chip and at other programs in the area and are looking to play the game more competitively and/or at a higher level of individual and team skill.
-We will provide them multiple paths with one to begin training in our intense development player pool.
+We will provide them with multiple paths with one of those paths being training in our Intense Development Player pool.

-Generally at some point players are invited to try out and be evaluated as a fit in the current player pool mix.
-When they make it into the pool they pay a monthly fee to practice in the gym.
-As they train and improve they are evaluated and may begin receiving offers to play on our teams in club v club games, Jr NBA League, other competitive leagues, local and travel tournaments.
+Generally, players are invited to try out and be evaluated as a fit in the current player pool mix.
+When they make it into the pool they pay a monthly fee to train and showcase in the gym.
+As they train and improve they are evaluated and may begin receiving offers to play on our teams in club v club games, Jr NBA League, NFLBL, Club v Club, local and AAU travel tournaments.

 How much does it cost?

 Costs vary based on the size and configuration of the activity and the associated costs of the particular activity.

 The BASE BC IDP program currently consists of a monthly $25 membership and $100-150 practice plan based on the particular player pool (age/grade) and average session time.